-The primary purpose is to prepare instructors and administrators for non-school settings, such as pre-physical therapy, corporate fitness programs, recreational coaching, professional arenas, sport management and physical rehabilitation programs.
+The primary purpose is to prepare candidates for non-school settings, such as prephysical therapy, corporate fitness programs, recreational coaching, professional arenas, sport management and fields related to medicine.
 Each student is expected to choose an area of emphasis: exercise science, sport leadership or sport management.